-Initiatives are no tickets for successful election campaigns
+Initiatives are not key to election victory

-People’s initiatives belong to the tools used by parties in Swiss elections to rally voters to their cause.
-Yet their mobilising potential is limited.
-They more often lead the parties into false starts and defeats.
+People’s initiatives are one of the tools used by parties during Swiss election campaigns to rally voters to their cause.
+But their mobilising potential is limited.

-Both Christian Democrats and Social Democrats are trying to jump-start their 2019 election campaigns with people’s initiatives of their own.
-Both parties are focusing on the country’s healthcare system, hitherto rather neglected by politicians.
+Christian Democrats and Social Democrats are trying to jump-start their 2019 parliamentary election campaigns with people’s initiatives, both focusing on the country’s healthcare system, up to now a theme rather neglected by politicians.

-All recent opinion polls have shown that the main concern among the public is how the galloping costs can be reined in.
+Recent opinion polls have shown that the main concern among the public is how the galloping costs of healthcare in the country can be reined in.

 About the author